Every year, over 12 million people experience domestic abuse. I am that 1 in 12 million.

 -They may think it is harder to stand alone after living a integrated life with abuser.
 Both parties become codependent on each other and ultimately that is the number one reason one side or both sides make excuses, stick around and do not want to leave the harmful relationship.

-Question 2: has awareness for domestic violence become intergrated into our culture today versus twenty years ago?
+Question 2: has awareness for domestic violence become intergrated within our culture today versus twenty years ago?

 -The awareness is evident because people do know it is going on and more people than not know of at least 1 to 2 people involved in a domestic abusive relationship.
 However, the compassion is not present along with the awareness and domestic violence happening on any level is a hushed discrepancy.